 I won’t waste my time arguing whether or not his claim has any validity.
 It doesn’t have much and it doesn’t matter.
 The point is that Kamala Harris does not have control over every Democrat, podcaster, and late-night comedian in the country.
 She’s not responsible for them and couldn’t limit what they say even if she wanted to do so.
 That’s the big difference.
 The Garden event was a Trump-sanctioned, Trump-featured major political rally — probably the biggest of his campaign.
 Everything about it was under the direct control and oversight of Trump and his campaign staff.
 So what happened there is very much Trump’s responsibility.
 As usual, Jennings’ lame attempt to paint Harris as no different than Trump fell as flat as a pancake after it’s been run over by a steamroller.

 Mass Deportation: the ignorance of Trump and his supporters.
 One of the pillars of Trump’s rickety platform, touted at the Madison Square Garden rally, is his promise of “mass deportation” of all illegal immigrants, starting on “day 1.”
-The absurdity and impossibility of actually trying to implement such a policy has now been covered in several venues — including the most recent segment of 60 Minutes.
+The absurdity and impossibility of actually trying to implement such a policy has now been covered in several venues — including a segment on the most recent 60 Minutes.
 But for my money, the best takedown was from John Oliver.
 Not only did he clearly lay out just how costly, unworkable and ultimately counterproductive the plan would be (not to mention immoral), he showcased the mindless support that the plan has from Trump’s MAGA-heads.
 Paraphrasing here, they essentially said: “I support mass deportation.
 Yes, absolutely, if they are not here legally, we should get rid of them…all of them.”

 It’s all so sadly typical.
 Trump pushes some bit of fear-mongering that he believes will be a good soundbite for his campaign — while giving exactly zero thought to whether it is possible to carry out the idea — or even whether it would be wise to try.
 He revels in his ignorance.
 And then, just as surely, like mindless robots, his followers enthusiastically echo everything he says.
 It’s truly scary to contemplate what will happen if this man becomes President again.